Koranad: Etymology

+Traditional Koorai sari from Koranad, Mayiladuthurai, used in Tamil Hindu wedding ceremonies.

 The name Koranad is derived from the older term Koorai-nadu.
 Historically, this locality in Mayiladuthurai, Tamil Nadu, was known for the production of koorai silk sarees, a traditional silk-cotton blend sarees typically worn by brides during Hindu weddings.
 The prominence of this textile craft led to the region being referred to as Koorai-nadu, meaning "land of koorai (sarees)".
 Over time, the name underwent phonetic changes and evolved into the modern form Korand.

 The Punukeswarar Temple is located in Koranad.